 If we’ve reached a certain point in the NCAA season, you might have started to wonder what the mother of crap RQS or NQS is, so here we go.

 RQS stands for Regional Qualifying Score.
-This score determines which 36 teams advance to the regional championships, which is the first elimination round in the NCAA gymnastics postseason.
+This score determines which 36 teams advance to the regional championships and which teams are out.

 Here’s an example of calculating the qualifying score using Oklahoma’s 2018 season.
 (No, I haven’t updated this in two years and don’t intend to start now.)

-So now, all we have to do is drop the highest score—the 198.075 from meet 10—and average the remaining five bold scores.
-That leaves Oklahoma with a season RQS of 197.920.
-This is done for each team, they are ranked, and the top 36 continue their seasons at one of 6 regional championships.
+So now, all we have to do is drop the highest score—the 198.375 from meet 8—and average the remaining five bold scores.
+That leaves Oklahoma with a season RQS of 198.120, an all-time record.
+This is done for each team, they are ranked, and the top 36 continue their seasons at one of the 4 regional championships locations.